Classic Ricotta Pound Cake is dense, soft, and sweet. It is guaranteed to get you to rave reviews at your next potluck!

 Also, this pound cake doesn’t have a fine crumb-like most of the other pound cakes.
 It’s moist, dense, and creamy, but the crumb is actually quite large especially for a pound cake.

-Like most other pound cakes, this Classic Ricotta Pound Cake is good alone.
+Like most other pound cakes, this Cake is good alone.
 It also makes a great base for ice cream, whipped cream, berries, chocolate, or caramel sauce.
 And, how great would grilled peaches and mascarpone be!?